KamranAhmed20/Cogno-rise-python-development/README.md

 ## Acknowledgments

-- Inspired by the classic Hangman game.
-- Special thanks to the Python community for providing resources and support.
+- Thanks to the Python community for providing tools and libraries that make these projects possible.
+- Special thanks to the resources and tutorials that helped in developing these applications.

+Enjoy exploring and using these Python applications!